ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 #### 1.1.
 Tools

-We use _Terminator_ as a command prompt.
-You can find a shortcut on the left bar of your screen.
-Commands given in the following can be copied into the _Terminator_ window.
-During the tutorial sometimes several terminal windows are needed.
-The terminal can be split into several sub-windows by using the _Split Horizontically/Vertically_ feature after a right-click on the _Terminator_ window.
+It is recommended to use __terminator__ as a command prompt.
+A shortcut can be found on the left bar of your screen.
+Commands given in the following can be copied into the terminator window.

-We wil use _gedit_ as a text edior.
-You can find a shortcut on the left bar of your screen as well.
-The editor can also be opened by running `gedit` in a terminal window.
+We wil use __gedit__ as a text edior.
+A shortcut can be found on the left bar of your screen as well.

 #### 1.2.
-Helpful Commands
+Commands

-For navigating to specific ROS packages or files, the easiest way to do so is to use the command `roscd <package_name>` where `<package_name>` is the name of the ROS package you want to navigate to, e.g. `lbr_bringup`.  `roscd` brings you to the desired package from any previous location.
-After the `<package_name>`, pressing `TAB` can be used for auto-completion in order to navigate further within the ROS package.
+Use the command `roscd <package_name>` to browse to the folder of a specific ROS package, where `<package_name>` is the name of the ROS package, e.g. `lbr_bringup`.  `roscd` can be used from any previous location.

-For editing a file simply use `roscd` to navigate to the folder of the file and then type `gedit <file_name>` where `<file_name>` is the name of the file you want to edit.
+For editing a file simply use `roscd` to navigate to the folder of the file and then type `gedit <file_name>`, where `<file_name>` is the name of the file you want to edit.

 For more helpful ROS commands have a look at the [ROS Cheat Sheet](http://download.ros.org/downloads/ROScheatsheet.pdf "ROS Cheat Sheet").

-For convenience, all required ROS packages are already installed and the environment (i.e. environment variables) is set up correctly.
-Whenever an environment variable (e.g. ROS_MASTER_URI) needs to be changed this is stated below.
+All required ROS packages are already installed and the environment (i.e. environment variables) is set up correctly.

-Also, an example solution for this tutorial is already available.
-Whenever you want to have a look at the solution files or you want to run the solution, simply type `solution` in the terminal before opening the respective file or running the command.
+An example solution for this tutorial is already available.
+In order to use the solution rather than your own version, simply type `solution` in the terminal before opening the respective file or running the command.

 <a href="#top">top</a>